qmacro/cloud-platform-workflow-virtual-pilot/exercises/05/readme.md

 Before finishing this exercise, it's worth going through the process of manually creating a workflow instance again, this time supplying different data.

 :point_right: Navigate back to the display of the workflow definition, and use the "Start New Instance" button again.
-This time, replace the entire test data (relating to the Hamlet book) with the following:
+This time, replace the entire test data (relating to the Hamlet book) with the following (which relates to product IDs in the OData service mentioned in the [Services section of the prerequisites(../../prerequisites.md#services)):

 ```json
 {